Rank lower bounds on non-local quantum computation: Discussion

 \textbf{Acknowledgements:} We thank Richard Cleve for helpful discussions during the development of this project.
-AM is supported by the Perimeter Institute for Theoretical Physics.
+Harry Buhrman and François Le Gall suggested a connection between our bounds and non-deterministic rank, and consequently to non-deterministic quantum communication complexity.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.